mkelley/jwst-comets/README.md

 Target names must be resolvable by JPL Horizons.
 Specifying --type=comet will use the "closest apparition" and "no fragment" search flags.
 ```

+There are two output modes: a plain text target list, and a JWST XML APT file.
+* The plain text target list can be imported into APT and each fixed target
+assigned to whatever observations you want.
+* The XML file can optionally include some dummy NIRCam observations,
+one for each ephemeris epoch.
+The observations have position angle
+constraints, so that when they are viewed with APT, they already have
+the approximate (to the best of my knowledge) orientation for that
+ephemeris epoch.

 ### Examples
 #### Plain text table output
 A plain text table of targets can be generated.
 This list helps identify the time periods an object is observable, and the position in the sky when it is observable.
 It does not help understand the orientation of the instruments at those times.